devops329/devops/instruction/awsEcs/awsEcs.md

    1. Select `jwt-pizza-service` from the `Family` dropdown.
 This select the task definition that you created earlier.
    1. Provide **jwt-pizza-service** as the `Service name`.
 1. Under `Networking`
    1. Remove the selection for the `default` security group.
-This provides no value and we don't want to accidentally inherit a security rule that we are not expecting.
+This provides no value, and we don't want to accidentally inherit a security rule that we are not expecting.
    1. Select the `jwt-pizza-service` security group that you created previously.
 This allows the container to accept incoming HTTP requests.
    1. Select the option to auto assign a `Public IP` address.
 We will need this so you can test the running task by making HTTP requests from the internet.
 1. Press `Create`.

 ## Verifying the container deployment

 Once you have launched the container it should only take a couple of seconds for it to be available for use.
 Navigate to the service and select the `Tasks` tab.
 Then select the currently running task and use the networking bindings to see the IP address that is being used.
-Navigate your browser to that location and you should see the `jwt-pizza-service`.
+Navigate your browser to that location, and you should see the `jwt-pizza-service`.

 ![ECS Container Launched](ecsContainerLaunched.gif)